-- (i) extended the maturity dates of the loan and debenture to January 27, 2020 - (ii) provided that the loans are convertible in whole, or in part, at ALR's option at any time prior to the extended maturity date at a conversion price of USD0.031; - (iii) added a covenant that, other than a loan with a bank, the Company may not enter into any new secured loan or amend an existing loan to provide security, unless ALR consents to such loan or is provided with equivalent security, and - (iv) amended the interest rate payable to provide that if the loans are converted, semi-annual interest shall accrue at a rate of 4% per annum payable only at the time of conversion through the issuance of Ordinary Shares at the USD0.031 conversion price, however, if any part of the loans are not converted, but rather repaid at maturity, the interest rate shall be 9%.
+- (i) extended the maturity dates of the loan and debenture to January 27, 2020; - (ii) provided that the loans are convertible in whole, or in part, at ALR's option at any time prior to the extended maturity date at a conversion price of USD0.031; - (iii) added a covenant that, other than a loan with a bank, the Company may not enter into any new secured loan or amend an existing loan to provide security, unless ALR consents to such loan or is provided with equivalent security, and - (iv) amended the interest rate payable to provide that if the loans are converted, semi-annual interest shall accrue at a rate of 4% per annum payable only at the time of conversion through the issuance of Ordinary Shares at the USD0.031 conversion price, however, if any part of the loans are not converted, but rather repaid at maturity, the interest rate shall be 9%.2017.

-Significant events and transactions subsequent to the year-end
+Significant events and transactions for the year

-• Georgia work programme commitments
+• Georgia work program commitments

-On January 16, 2017, the Company announced that Tethys partner in Georgia, GOG, had been notified by the Georgian State Agency of Oil and Gas that GOG and Tethys will not be required to complete the previously agreed work programme commitment to conduct 50 km of 2D seismic acquisition in Block XIN by June 30, 2017 which would have cost Tethys approximately USD0.7 million.

-Had the minimum commitments previously agreed not been met then Tethys may have been subject to penalties of up to USD2 million.
+On January 16, 2017 the Company announced that its partner in Georgia, Georgia Oil and Gas Limited ("GOG"), had been notified by the State Agency of Oil and Gas in the Ministry of Energy of Georgia ("the Agency") that GOG and Tethys would not be required to complete the previously agreed work program commitment to conduct 50 km of 2D seismic acquisition in Block XI^N by June 30, 2017 which would have cost Tethys approximately USD0.7 million.
+Had the minimum commitments previously agreed to not been met then Tethys may have been subject to penalties of up to USD2.0 million.
 Instead of the previously agreed commitment the agency will evaluate whether the partners should instead conduct 50 km of 2D seismic acquisition over an alternative prospective area.
-The deadline for any such work has not yet been determined.